What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 That's it.
 The task is done.
 Buuut... we can do it *better*.

-Let's imagine that in our code, there will appear, or there are already places where we check something by the user's gender.
+Let's imagine that in our code there will be or there are already places where we check something by the user's gender.
 We duplicate the code.
 It is not good.
-Also, if we all the time will use *just a string*, sooner or later, we will make a mistake.
+Also if we use *just a string* all the time, sooner or later, we will make a mistake.
 In fact, such errors are not very easy to find.

 Let's solve this problem too.
 We will protect ourselves from this.
 We will use a *single source of truth* — **`CONSTANT`**'s.

 ## CONSTANT

-`CONSTANT`s are used to store data that is known *before the start* of the program and that *should not be changed* during the execution of the program.
+`CONSTANT`s are used to describe data that is known *before the start* of the program and that *should not be changed* during the execution of the program.
 It is important that the constant is not the `const` keyword for variables.
 The constant can be declared with any keyword for variables (`var`, `let`, `const`), but `const` is commonly used.

-Constants are used not only in JavaScript, and there are some conventions for them:
+Constants are used not only in JavaScript and there are some conventions for them:

 - Constant must be declared at the top of the program/module (after imports, if any);
 - Constant must have a name in capital letters;